Azure-Samples/dab-entraid-auth/README.md

 }
 ```

-Back to the Azure Portal click on “Authentication” and make sure that both Access and ID tokens are selected:
+Back in the Azure Portal, click on “Authentication” and make sure that both Access and ID tokens are selected:

 ![Client HTML Authentication Configuration](./_assets/11-authentication-client-html.png)